ovvio-io/ovvio2/README.md

 NOTE: If you're having problems with deno.lock getting out of sync, add the `--lock-write` flag to deno run which will force update the lock file.

-### Compiling for Production
+## Compiling for Production

 When compiling for production, run the following command:
 `deno run -A server/build.ts`

-This will create a `build` directory inside the repository, containing executables both for the local OS and for x64 linux for production.
+This will create a `build` directory inside, containing executables both for the local OS and for x64 linux for production.
 These executables are fully self contained, and have no external dependencies.

-### Starting Fresh
+## Starting Fresh

 Since Ovvio is designed to resist data loss using automatic replication, it's a bit tricky to clean all data and start fresh.
 To do so, perform the following